Market & comparison education

 Section 1

-Criteria for Reading creator recommendations without turning it into a
+Criteria for Claim reading: creator recommendations

 Section 2

-For "How to read creator recommendations without turning it into a sales claim", the decision gets easier when the claim stays modest.
-During a progress-photo check where lighting and expression may be changing the story, "How to read creator recommendations without turning it into a sales claim" has one practical test: whether anything changes in behavior.
-A useful answer for "How to read creator recommendations without turning it into a sales claim" helps the reader decide whether AI support should be used at all before it asks for an install.
-Try the smallest version first for "How to read creator recommendations without turning it into a sales claim".
+For "Claim reading: creator recommendations", the decision gets easier when the claim stays modest.
+During a progress-photo check where lighting and expression may be changing the story, "Claim reading: creator recommendations" has one practical test: whether anything changes in behavior.
+A useful answer for "Claim reading: creator recommendations" helps the reader decide whether AI support should be used at all before it asks for an install.
+Try the smallest version first for "Claim reading: creator recommendations": return to a trusted source when a claim sounds too strong.
+Then ask whether session history would reduce friction for "Claim reading: creator recommendations" or simply add another thing to manage.
+Orena.

 Section 3